hgrodriguez/ada-solitaire/README.md

 V2.0: move the _obvious_ cards from the tableau onto the foundation automatically.
 Provide hints for next cards to be available for playing.

 V3.0: have a GUI interface available for interactive playing

+V4.0: implement strategies, that the computer plays the game.

 V-FUTURE: port it to an embedded system for playing with a small touch display